oracle-samples/bysyscall/README.md

 so, it is necessary to add `--wrap` [3] options for each library function you wish to override, along with `--wrap=fork`.

-For example, to compile a program with -lbysyscall to override fork:
+For example, to compile a program with -lbysyscall to override `getpid()`:

 ```
-$ cc -o myprog myprog.c -lbysyscall -Wl,--wrap=getid -Wl,--wrap=fork
+$ cc -o myprog myprog.c -lbysyscall -Wl,--wrap=getpid -Wl,--wrap=fork
 ```

+We need to override `fork` also to ensure any `fork()`ed process inherits bysyscall override support.

 # Supported syscall wrapper functions